-4.6 Effects of Poverty to the Society and the Nation at Large.
+4.6 Effects of Poverty on the Society and the Nation at Large.

 The researcher received the following result pertaining to the effect of poverty in achievement of National goals and societal goals.

-Then will be increased social evils like violent robberies, prostitution, drug abuse to escape From the reality, mugging and collapse of the society coherence.

-Rise in illiteracy levels which lead to unachievement of societal goals and finally national goals eg industrialization and provision for tapped water for all.
+Then will be increased social evils like violent robberies, prostitution, and drug abuse to escape from the reality, mugging and collapse of the society coherence.
+Rise in illiteracy levels which lead to unachievement of societal goals and finally national goals e.g. industrialization and provision for tapped water for all.